Common Problems Using Burst Testing

+This is the most common problem people have CRN registering parts in Canada by Burst test.
 Many applicants have been told by a jurisdiction that they can register fittings by burst testing the parts to a 4.5x factor of safety*.
 Typically they are told this by phone, occasionally by email, it does not matter which.
 The problem starts after the burst test is complete and the fitting is being registered.
-Three problems can occur. i) the fitting goes to a different reviewer at the same jurisdiction who does not agree with using the 4.5x factor – the job is rejected*; ii) the registration is accepted by the first jurisdiction but rejected by another jurisdiction; or iii) The job gets registered across Canada, but as the CRN expires at the 10 year anniversary, the original burst test results are not accepted for renewal and new tests are required.
+Four problems can occur:

 2) Not enough pull tests have been performed on the parts.